metabase/metabase/docs/developers-guide/driver-changelog.md

    - `metabase.query-processor.compile/compile-and-splice-parameters` has been removed; replace usages with `metabase.query-processor.compile/compile-with-inline-parameters`.

   - The three-arity of `metabase.driver.sql.query-processor/format-honeysql` (which had an additional parameter for Honey SQL version) has been removed; replace all usages with the two-arity version.
 Honey SQL 2 has been the only supported version since Metabase 0.49.0.

+  - `:type/fingerprinting-unsupported` has been added in the `metabase.types` namespace.
+Similar to `:type/field-values-unsupported` for field values scanning, it is used to determine whether a specific field should have its fingerprint computed or not.
+At the time of writing that logic is performed in `metabase.sync.analyze.fingerprint/fields-to-fingerprint-base-clause`.

+  - `:type/Large` has been also been added in the `metabase.types` namespace.
+It can be used by driver authors to signal that a specific field contains large enough values to skip fingerprinting or field values scanning.
+It can be used for other purposes as well in the future.
+Examples include Oracle CLOB or Postgres JSON columns.

 ## Metabase 0.50.0